DanielCufino/devrel-public-workshops/README.md

 Let's say you just deployed these pipelines, and you need to create newsletters for the past couple of days.

-1. Start a backfill of the `raw_zen_quotes` DAG using the UI.
+1. Start a backfill of the `raw_zen_quotes` DAG using the UI, by clicking the `Trigger` button and choosing the `Backfill` option.
-2. In the `Run Backfill` form, choose a date range and reprocessing behavior that triggers 2 runs.
+2. In the `Backfill` form, choose a date range and reprocessing behavior that triggers 2 runs.
 3. Start the backfill, and notice the progress bar in the UI (you may need to refresh the page).
 What is different about these runs in the grid?
 4. Notice what happened to the other downstream DAGs in your environment.
 Were they triggered as well?